rkrage/pg_party/README.md

   - model methods for querying partitioned data
   - model methods for creating adhoc partitions

-Note: PostgreSQL 10 is currently in beta.
-This gem should not be used in production environments (yet).

 ## Installation

 Add this line to your application's Gemfile: